cmaureir/progra-alma/lectures/week8/lecture31.rst

 Instantiating Objects/Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..
-Esto no se entiende
+Its applies only to classes/device types,

-Its applies only to classes/device types, be able to work with
+and it is possible to work with multiple instances,
-multiple instances, for example, the same device on two different antennas,
+for example, the same device on two different antennas,
-because each device has a different constructor.
+because each device will provide a different class constructor.

-Once the object is created, you can use it to access
+Once the object is created,
-all the properties and values from the hardware device.
+you can use it to access all the properties and values of the hardware device.

 For example,
 we can obtain an digital clock object